weka/export/README.md

 Full Weka documentation is on http://docs.weka.io

+Version 1.3.0:
+Added additional scaling properties.
+These are controlled with the `max_procs:` and  `max_threads_per_proc:` parameters in the `exporter:` section of the config file.
+Up to max_procs subprocesses will be spawned to help scale api load, each with up to max_threads_per_proc threads.
+The defaults should work for most clusters, as it will only spawn 1 process for each max_threads_per_proc hosts in the cluster.
+For example, if you have 80 weka servers and 200 clients, and max_threads_per_proc is the default 100, it would spawn 3 processes (280 total hosts / 100 threads, rounded up).
+One can increase the number of processes used (up to max_procs) by lowering max_threads_per_proc.
+For example, the same 280 total hosts with max_threads_per_proc=50 would spawn 6 processes (280 total hosts / 50 threads, rounded up).

+Be sure to have about 1 core available per process for best results.

+See the export.yml file for details on syntax changes.

 Version 1.2.3:

 Some tuning tweaks, most notably the addition of `timeout:` and `node_groupsize:` to the `exporter:` section of the config file.   `timeout:` sets the API timeout period (increase it if you're getting API call timeouts.
 Recommended max is 30.0 to 40.0).  `node_groupsize:` sets the number of nodes to fetch data for in any one API.
 Lowering this value should shorten the time it takes to complete an API call, but will perform more API calls per data collection.
 The goal in tuning these is to keep the total data collection time under 50 seconds, as Prometheus (by default) collects every 60s.